-I must also ensure that the Authority maintains a sufficient level of balances that will provide long term stability to assist with budget planning and the capital programme.
+Balances that the Council hold are also integral to the long term stability which assists with budget planning, forecasting and the capital spending plans of the Council.
 It is also important that balances are available to smooth out wherever necessary any year on year increases which may be required from the Council Tax payers.

-As the Government has confirmed that it is continuing with its strategy to balance address the budget deficit we must continue to plan for the longer term as austerity is set to continue for the foreseeable future.
 It is therefore more important than ever that balances are available or the Council would be extremely restricted in its ability to respond.

-Feter Frier
+Feter Shin

 Councillor Peter Smith, Leader of Wigan Council M.Sc.
-Lord Smith of Leigh 6 August 2015
+Lord Smith of Leigh 6 June 2016

-EXPLANATORY FOREWORD by the Director Resources and Contracts (Deputy Chief Executive)
+NARRATIVE REPORT by the Director Resources and Contracts (Deputy Chief Executive)